berserkware/waffleweb/docs/Reference/app.py.rst

 ``errorHandler(statusCode)``
 ----------------------------

 A decorator to route a function to a certain error code.
-Whenever your return a response with a status code, if you have a errorHandler with that status code it will return your errorHandler.
+Whenever you return a response with a status code a errorHandler will be looked for with that status code. it will return your errorHandler.

 **Parameters:**
  - **statusCode** (``int``) - The status code to route the function to.